eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 - Compute the addition: here we create an `AddINode`, and already GVN transform it.
 - `push` the result back onto the stack.

-In `PhaseGVN::transform` we already perform some local optimizations:
+In `PhaseGVN::transform` we already perform some local optimizations ([see phaseX.hpp](https://github.com/openjdk/jdk/blob/cede30416f9730b0ca106e97b3ed9a25a09d3386/src/hotspot/share/opto/phaseX.cpp#L674-L741)):
 - `apply_ideal` iteratively calls `Node::Ideal` (with `can_reshape` disabled, more about that later): this tries to construct a more "ideal" (canonicalized and/or cheaper) subgraph.
 - `Node::Value`: compute a tighter type, possibly constant folding the node (see `singleton`).
 - `Node::Identity`: tries to find another node that "does the same thing", and replaces the node with that node.